-In its submission, 407 ETR explains that the portions of the SPA and the CGLA which 407 ETR continues to object to disclosure of break down broadly into two categories:
+In its submission, 407 ETR explains that the portions of the Share Purchase Agreement (the SPA) (which are not at issue in this appeal, but are at issue in a number of related appeals) and the CGLA which 407 ETR continues to object to disclosure of break down broadly into two categories:

-In some cases (Items 2, 4, 5 and 6 [as described above]), the portions of these agreements in issue contain and, if disclosed, would clearly disclose information provided to the Ontario government by 407 ETR/OTCC [Ontario Transportation Capitol Corporation] in confidence for the limited and specific purpose of being made available, subject to confidentiality agreements, to prospective bidders seeking to acquire Highway 407 from the government and only for their use in connection with that bidding process (the "Information Objections") ...
+In some cases [certain portions of the SPA] contain and, if disclosed, would clearly disclose information provided to the Ontario government by 407 ETR/OTCC [Ontario Transportation Capitol Corporation] in confidence for the limited and specific purpose of being made available, subject to confidentiality agreements, to prospective bidders seeking to acquire Highway 407 from the government and only for their use in connection with that bidding process (the "Information Objections") ...

-In other cases (items 1, 3 and 7-14 [as described above]) 407 ETR objects to the disclosure of specific and limited portions of various agreements which are based on confidential information supplied by 407 ETR/OTCC to the Ontario government in confidence under the circumstances just described and for the same limited purpose described above where disclosure of the portions of the agreement in issue would permit the drawing of accurate inferences concerning the information supplied (the "Agreement Objections"). ...
+In other cases ...
+407 ETR objects to the disclosure of specific and limited portions of various agreements which are based on confidential information supplied by 407 ETR/OTCC to the Ontario government in confidence under the circumstances just described and for the same limited purpose described above where disclosure of the portions of the agreement in issue would permit the drawing of accurate inferences concerning the information supplied (the "Agreement Objections"). ...

-With respect to the "Information Objections", 407 ETR states:
+With respect to the "Information Objections" 407 ETR states:

-The information in issue in Items 2, 5 and 6 was, as 407 ETR understands it, supplied to the Ministry of Finance by 407 ETR (then known as OTCC) for the limited and confidential purpose of permitting the RFP [Request for Proposal] process by which the 407 ETR business was to be privatized to proceed.
+The information in issue ... was, as 407 ETR understands it, supplied to the Ministry of Finance by 407 ETR (then known as OTCC) for the limited and confidential purpose of permitting the RFP [Request for Proposal] process by which the 407 ETR business was to be privatized to proceed.
 While 407 ETR is not privy to (and has no means of ascertaining) all the details of the way in which the 407 ETR business was operated before its privatization, it is readily apparent that the information in issue in Items 2, 5 and 6 concerns 407 ETR/OTCC and the only reasonable conclusion to be drawn is that the information was provided by 407 ETR/OTCC to the Ministry of Finance for the stated limited purpose.